First-Time Buyer Programs in 2026: Which States Actually Help and Which Are Just Marketing

 Beware of additional expenses like property taxes and homeowners insurance, which can add hundreds to your annual costs.
 Budgeting these amounts can save you from financial strain later.

 According to Price-Quotes Research Lab data for Winston-Salem, NC, the average cost for First Time Homebuyer services ranges based on complexity, time of service, and provider experience.
 Prices in the Winston-Salem metropolitan area may differ from national averages due to local market conditions, licensing requirements, and seasonal demand.
-Data reflects verified quotes collected from licensed providers serving Winston-Salem as of April 2026.
+Data reflects verified quotes collected from licensed providers serving Winston-Salem as of July 2026.

 Source: Price-Quotes Research Lab, Refill Winston-Salem Market Report (2026).
 Methodology: Aggregated pricing data from verified, licensed providers.
 Sample covers the Winston-Salem, NC metropolitan area.